cziem/30-days/algorithm/notes/notes.md

 - linear runtime: `O (n)` here the runtime increases as `n` increases.
 You can say: the runtime is directly proportional to the input
 - exponential runtime: `O (n^2)`
 - logarithimic runtime: `O (log n)`

+## Start Here...

+To learn algorithm, you have to be into it to win it...